phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 259174
+#Total Number of Tweets: 409858
-#Number of Clinton Tweets: 240714
+#Number of Trump Tweets: 259691
-#Number of Rubio Tweets: 80511
+#Number of Clinton Tweets: 241087
-#Number of Sanders Tweets: 57070
+#Number of Rubio Tweets: 80672
-#Number of Carson Tweets: 35733
+#Number of Sanders Tweets: 57266
-#Number of Bush Tweets: 26580
+#Number of Carson Tweets: 35802
-#Total Number of Tweets:
+#Number of Bush Tweets: 26628
 ---